What Is a Minimum Viable Product (MVP)?

 Step 1: Research the Market

-The first step in building a minimum viable product is to research your idea.
+The first step in building a minimum viable product is to research your business idea.
 Before beginning to build anything, you should research the industry, research the market, and research the competition.

 To avoid facing the problem of building a product no one wants or needs, research your market.
 This may include studying research that already exists, such as government data, industry reports, and trade publications or it may involve conducting your own research like surveys and customer interviews with those who you believe might be your most likely potential customers.